 For coffee lovers, beautiful images gracing the surface of their latte is a real treat!
 Not to mention latte art is one of the most popular images to share with your friends on social media.
 If you’d like to master this growing trend, here is a quick latte art how-to guide that will help you get started with creating your own coffee masterpieces.
-You can also stop by Cocoon Coffee House at Hawley Silk Mill to enjoy a cup of your favorite coffee.
+You can also stop by Cocoon Coffee House and Bakery at Hawley Silk Mill to enjoy a cup of your favorite coffee.

 How Is Latte Art Made?